 Teaching and Learning Centers (NCSA and TLT Program).
 The North Carolina School of the Arts is the only UNC campus without a teaching and learning center.
+This center is particularly important on a campus where many professional artists have not been trained as teachers in their discipline and could benefit from a faculty mentoring program.
 The \$100,000 requested to establish and maintain this center would, with NCSA's portion of the programming funds for campus teaching and learning centers requested below, provide a beginning budget for the center.
 NCSA also intends to establish a Teaching and Learning with Technology (TLT) program within its new Teaching and Learning Center.
 The program would provide personnel to assist faculty and students in using instructional technology as well as upgraded classrooms and equipment.
-In addition to the \$100,000 requested for the NCSA Teaching and Learning Center, \$775,309 is requested for the TLT program in the first year of the biennium: \$200,000 in one-time equipment purchases in the first year and \$575,309 in recurring funds for continuing operations and support of the Teaching and Learning with Technology program. (\$875,309 - \$675,309)
+In addition to the \$100,000 requested for the NCSA Teaching and Learning Center, \$775,309 is requested for the TLT program in the first year of the biennium: \$200,000 in one-time equipment purchases in the first year and \$575,309 in recurring funds for continuing operations and support of the Teaching and Learning with Technology program.

 Teaching and Learning Centers (Support for Campus Teaching and Learning Centers).
 To assist the estimated 10,000 new faculty members to be hired in the next decade as well as meet the needs of current ones, the campus teaching and learning centers require enhanced resources for staff and programming.
 Under this proposal, each campus would receive \$35,000 in funds for programming through teaching and learning centers; campuses would receive an additional \$240,000 distributed on the basis of each campus's full-time equivalent faculty.
 This distribution would provide \$38,351 in programming funds for the NCSA Teaching and Learning Center described above.
 The Division of Academic Affairs Office of Faculty Support would retain \$50,000 to sponsor statewide and regional "train the trainer" workshops, at which campus teaching and learning center staff and national experts would present examples of successful faculty development activities to other UNC staff members.
-Examples of innovative programs being developed by UNC teaching and learning centers include: (\$850,000 - \$850,000)
+Examples of innovative programs being developed by UNC teaching and learning centers include:

-North Carolina A & T State University - Faculty Learning Community Development Program
+NCA&T - Faculty Learning Community Development Program

-North Carolina State University - Statewide Service Learning Training Program
+NC State University - Statewide Service Learning Training Program

-UNC Greensboro - University-Wide Early-Career Faculty Mentoring Program UNC Wilmington - Building a Community of Scholars in Service Learning
+UNC Greensboro - University-Wide Early-Career Faculty Mentoring Program

+UNC Wilmington - Building a Community of Scholars in Service Learning.